 Drew Heitzler (b.
 1972 in Charleston, South Carolina) lives and works in Los Angeles, California.
 Heitzler received his MFA from Hunter College in 2000.
 His film based projects have been exhibited internationally at galleries and institutions including Renwick Gallery, The Project, Orchard, The Swiss Institute, Sculpture Center, Anthology Film Archives, and PS1 Contemporary Art Center in New York; Blum & Poe, Redling Fine Art, China Art Objects, TRUDI, and LA>

 This exhibition is made possible with the support from: Andy Warhol Foundation; Galt & Skye Mikesell; Hannibal Cox Jr. Foundation; Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Mayor, and the Miami-Dade County Boardof County Commissioners.
 Special thanks to: Blum & Poe, Los Angeles and Renwick Gallery, New York.
-Design: Venture Architects.Be sure to tell them Soul Of Miami sent you!
+Design: Venture Architects.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.